org-formation/org-formation-cli/docs/cloudformation-resources.md

  ```
 **note**:

-- The Sub expression can have single qoutes
+- The Sub expression can have single quotes
-- The Sub expression may also contain other Sub expression contructs (such as Ref to parameter)
+- The Sub expression may also contain other Sub expression constructs (such as Ref to parameter)
 - For `Fn::EnumTargetAccounts` use the pre-defined variable `${account}` in the Sub expression
 - For `Fn::EnumTargetRegions` use the pre-defined variable `${region}` in the Sub expression
 - When placed inside an array the output of `Fn::EnumTargetAccounts` and `Fn::EnumTargetRegions` will be inserted into the array.